-Following a distinguished career in rheumatology, Dr Calin retired on medical grounds from the RNHRD in 2002 and now consults privately.
+Following a distinguished career in rheumatology, Dr Calin retired in 2002.
 During his career he won 12 prizes, scholarships and awards; held honorary and scholastic memberships of 9 national and international medical boards; has served on over 20 committees and editorial boards; has produced chapters in many books; has been editor of two important textbooks on AS; and has written over 300 original and review articles and abstracts on AS.
 Dr Calin has had a long association with NASS having held the post of Chairman from 1985 until 2003.
 Dr Calin was elected Vice President at the 34th Annual General Meeting held on 18 June 2011 in recognition of his services to NASS.

 Stephen Dean (2007)